C16erikthompson/ECE281_CE4/README.md

 Immediate addressing includes the following commands:

 •	ADDI (616) Add “immediately” the value of the second word to the value in the accumulator;

 •	LDAI (716) Load (copy) “immediately” the second word to the accumulator

 Direct addressing includes the following commands:

 •	OUT (416) Output (copy) the value in the accumulator to the addressed I/O port; Second word is the port address

 •	IN (516) Input (copy) the value at the addressed I/O port to the accumulator; Second word is the port address

 •	AND (816) AND the value located at the memory address (formed by the second and third words of the instruction) with the value in the accumulator

 •	JMP (916) Unconditional jump (transfer program execution) to the instruction located at the memory address (formed by the second and third words of the instruction)

 •	JZ  (A16) Jump (transfer program execution) to the instruction located at the memory address (formed by the second and third words of the instruction) if the value in the accumulator = 0

 •	JN  (B16) Jump (transfer program execution) to the instruction located at the memory address (formed by the second and third words of the instruction) if the most significant bit of the accumulator = 1 (indicating the value in the accumulator represents a negative number)

 •	OR  (C16) OR the value located at the memory address (formed by the second and third words of the instruction) with the value in the accumulator

 •	STA (D16) Store (copy) the value in the accumulator at the memory address (formed by the second and third words of the instruction)

 •	ADDD (E16) Add “directly” the value located at the memory address (formed by the second and third words of the instruction) to the value in the accumulator

 •	LDAD (F16) Load (copy) “directly” into the accumulator the value at the memory address (formed by the second and third words of the instruction)

 #Summary of PRISM Architecture

-•	PRISM contains four major subsystems
+•	PRISM contains four major subsystems:

 •	Controller

 •	Datapath

 •	Memory Subsystem

 •	Input/Output (I/O) Subsystem

-•	PRISM is a bus-structured computer with three major busses
+•	PRISM is a bus-structured computer with three major busses:

 •	Bi-directional Data Bus

 •	Address Bus

 •	Control Bus

 •	Datapath Control Lines

 •	Datapath Status Lines

 •	I/O and Memory Control Lines